hashicorp/vagrant/website/source/docs/vagrantfile/ssh_settings.html.md

 * `config.ssh.host` (string) - The hostname or IP to SSH into.
 By default this is empty, because the provider usually figures this out for you.

-* `config.ssh.insert_key` (boolean) - If `true`, Vagrant will automatically insert a keypair to use for SSH, replacing Vagrant's default insecure key inside the machine if detected.
-By default, this is true.

-    This only has an effect if you do not already use private keys for authentication or if you are relying on the default insecure key.
+* `config.ssh.insert_key` (boolean) - By default or if set to `true`, Vagrant will automatically insert a keypair to use for SSH, replacing Vagrant's default insecure key inside the machine if detected.
+If you already use private keys for authentication to your guest, or are relying on the default insecure key, this option will not be used.
+If set to `false`, Vagrant will not automatically add a keypair to the guest.
-    If you do not have to care about security in your project and want to keep using the default insecure key, set this to `false`.

 * `config.ssh.keep_alive` (boolean) - If `true`, this setting SSH will send keep-alive packets every 5 seconds by default to keep connections alive.